Richmond SPCA

-The Richmond SPCA is an idependent non-profit animal shelter in Richmond, Virginia founded in 1891.
+The Richmond SPCA is an independent non-profit animal shelter in Richmond, Virginia, founded in 1891.

 History

-The organization was formed in 1891 by Nellie Palmer and W. Ben Palmer, a Confederate Civil War soldier in the 43rd Battalion, Virginia Cavalry, at their home at 315 E. Grace Street home.
-This group was known for their “"deep devotion to their horses,"” leading her husband to be an activist against animal abuse as well.
+The organization was formed in 1891 by Nellie Palmer and W. Ben Palmer, a Confederate Civil War soldier in the 43rd Battalion, Virginia Cavalry, at their 315 E. Grace Street home.
+This group was known for their "deep devotion to their horses", leading her husband to be an activist against animal abuse as well.
 Nellie Palmer was the only woman who was involved in the founding of the shelter.

-After the Civil War people’s concerns were raised regarding animal abuse and cruelty.
+After the Civil War, people’s concerns were raised regarding animal abuse and cruelty.
 In the late 19th century organizations throughout the United States began to arise in the effort to protect animals.
 The Palmers recruited influential leaders to assist them in the creation of this organization such as Joseph Bryan, founder of the Richmond Times-Dispatch.
 The SPCA in Richmond struggled with its finances, but Nellie Palmer's aunt, Louisa Nalle, left her Richmond estate to Palmer upon her death.
 Not only did the Palmers have a new location for their shelter but, a sum of $24,000 was left to the SPCA that could be used to advocate for animal protection.

 In the 20th century, leadership of the Richmond SPCA was taken by Ellen Glasgow, a women's activist and Pulitzer Prize winner.
 Glasgow had joined the organization the year after it formed at age 19.
 She became vice president of the Richmond SPCA in 1911.
 At this time, much of the Society's work involved the mistreatment of working animals, such as horses and mules.
 Drivers who failed to care for their animals could be warned or prosecuted in the city Police Court or in the county magistrates' courts.